oracle-quickstart/oci-weblogic-migration/README.md

       1. Allow group `Non-Admin` to manage object-family in the compartment specified in `on-prem.env` for storage bucket details.
       2. Allow group `Non-Admin` to read buckets in the tenancy.

-4. **SSH Authentication**
+5. **SSH Authentication**
-   The AdminServer host of the source domain must have passwordless SSH authentication established to all WebLogic Managed Server Linux hosts.
-This allows seamless remote operations during migration.
+   The **AdminServer host** of the source domain must have **passwordless SSH authentication** established to all **WebLogic Managed Server** Linux hosts.
+   This ensures seamless remote operations during migration.

+    **Example:**
+    On the AdminServer host, verify SSH connectivity to each Managed Server without a password prompt.

+    ```bash
+    # Get the full hostname of the AdminServer
+    hostname -f
+    mbnjrf-wls-0.wlsubnetfrjnbm.mbnjrfvcn.oraclevcn.com

+    # Test SSH connection to each Managed Server host
+    [oracle@mbnjrf-wls-0 ~]$ ssh mbnjrf-wls-1.wlsubnetfrjnbm.mbnjrfvcn.oraclevcn.com
+    [oracle@mbnjrf-wls-1 ~]$ exit
+    ```
+    Repeat this process from the **AdminServer host** to all hosts in the WebLogic domain to confirm passwordless SSH access is properly configured.

 ### Step 3.
 Run the migration script from the $toolHome/bin directory.